nervosys/AutonomySim/docs/surveying.md

     distance += self.boxsize
 ```

-Assuming we start in the corner of the box, increment x by the stripe width, then fly the full y-dimension of `-boxsize` to `+boxsize`, so in this case, `boxsize` is half the size of the actual box we will be covering.
+Assuming we start in the corner of the box, increment `x` by the stripe width, then fly the full `y`-dimension of `-boxsize` to `+boxsize`, so in this case, `boxsize` is half the size of the actual box we will be covering.

-Once we have this list of Vector3r objects, we can fly this path very simply with the following call:
+Once we have this list of `Vector3r` objects, we can fly this path very simply with the following call:

 ```python
 result = self.client.moveOnPath(